1Paint/LoL-Champions/README.md

 * Create an item/runes/masteries database.
 * Create a feature to theory-craft by allowing users to add items/runes/masteries and see corresponding changes to champion stats abilities.
 * Add a more robust set of tests and champion attribute validations.
+* Make all the homepage filter tabs the same size.

 Shoutouts
 -------